travchan/3DPyScanApp/README.md

 PyScan\Scripts\activate.bat
 ```

-The terminal should now have look something like this:
+The terminal should now look something like this:
 ```
 (PyScan) D:\pyscan>
 ```